 After some consideration it became apparent that the last three ideas from our brainstorming process have something in common – they are parts of the same project but each one represents a different chapter.
-As a whole they are exploring the behaviour and purpose of social media platforms and users.
+As a whole, they are exploring the behaviour and purpose of social media platforms and users.

-The Questions that come up in relation to the Digital world:
+The questions that come up in relation to the Digital world:

 "Why are you here?"

-A good amount of people are aware of the not so glamorous side of Social Media and yet they continue to use it.
+A good amount of people are aware of the not-so-glamorous side of Social Media and yet they continue to use it.

-Most logical answer would be, “I am here because everyone else is.”
+The most logical answer would be, “I am here because everyone else is.”

-Thanks to COVID Internet connection became a necessity for survival - jobs, education, finances and other essentials for life are easily (or only) accessible online.
+Thanks to COVID Internet connection became a necessity for survival - jobs, education, finances, and other essentials for life are easily (or only) accessible online.

-We arrived at a point where, we cannot imagine that there could be an alternative.
+We arrived at a point where we cannot imagine that there could be an alternative.